serdarburakguneri/dsa/README.md

 PS: You may see code duplication in some of the solutions.
 This is intentional to keep the solutions isolated from each other.

-I am having this repository as a reference for myself and others to learn and understand or remember the problems.
+I am having this repository as a reference for myself and others to learn and understand the problems & refresh the concepts.
 So please think of this as a learning resource rather than a production-ready codebase.

 ### Linked Lists